-Audits will generally take place between October 2022 and March 2023 and will be conducted remotely, unless otherwise agreed.
+Site visits for fieldwork will generally take place between October 2023 and March 2024 and will be conducted remotely, unless otherwise agreed.
 The timing of this work will be agreed with entities during the entity engagement phase.
-We will aim to finish all audtis by 31 March 2023.
-KPMG will also utilise intelligent scheduling of Party Audits to minimise the impact on KPMG will also utilise intelligent scheduling of Party Audits to minimise the impact on Parties while retaining the level of assurance expected from the BSC Audit.
+We will aim to finish all site work by 31 March 2024.
+KPMG will also utilise intelligent scheduling of Party Audits to minimise the impact on Parties while retaining the level of assurance expected from the BSC Audit.